tmoens/zfm-documentation/zf-usage-docs/docs/terms-and-conditions/terms-and-conditions.md

 The Customer warrants that they will manage their users in strict accordance with any rules, guidelines, and regulations of their respective institutions or affiliating organizations.
-Any non-compliance or misuse may result in sanctions or repercussions as deemed appropriate by the Provider.
+The provider will not be held responsible for any non-compliance or misuse by the Customer.

 ### Intended Use:

 The Customer agrees and warrants that they will use ZFM exclusively for its designated and intended purpose.
 Any deviation from the intended application of ZFM may lead to action, up to and including the termination of services.

 ### Legal Compliance: